burakerdogan1/flutter-simple-roll-dice/README.md

 This text is added for learning branch term, by creating this branch as test-changes

 This text is added for learning branch term, by creating this branch as test2-change.

+This text is added to test2-branch to see if we can keep going an unmerged branch.